genestack/sdk/docs/source/setup.rst

 User config
 ***********

-User config allow to store credentials for your account on local machine to establish connection to server :doc:`examples/connection`.
+User config allow to store credentials for your account on local machine to establish :doc:`examples/connection` to server.

 Password stored in system secure storage (See https://pypi.python.org/pypi/keyring for more information).
 If system storage in not accessible it will ask your permission to store password as plain text.